gvellut/jncep/namegen.md

 It is not very well documented or tested so if you need something and you don't see how to do it, you can open an issue and I will try to help (or tell you it is not possible...)
 The version inside the master Github repo is missing some support for JNC Nina (will be added before release).

+## Note about JNC Nina

+Some functionalities (parsing and title generation) are not yet implemented outside English (ie for the main J-Novel Club website) so it is recommended not to use this functionnality with JNC Nina (or not use the rules that have issues with multilingual support).

+Full support will be added for the next version.

 ## Samples

 - `t:legacy_t|n:_t>str_filesafe|f:legacy_f`: this is the defaut rule if no namegen argument is defined.
 It defines rules for the 3 sections: `t:` (EPUB title), `n:` (file name) and `f:` (folder name).
 The special rule `_t` is used: it takes the output of the `t:` rule.
 The rules for `t:` and `f:` use the legacy rules.
 Note that the folder will be generated only if the `--subfolder` argument is passed to the jncep command: Otherwise it has no effect.